- #ai

 CREDIT ANALYSIS & COMMERCIAL LENDING

-VIRTUAL DELIVERY: ZOOM.
 You are able to access virtual courses from any location.

 Fundamentals of Corporate Credit Analysis provides a solid foundation of best practice tools and techniques for fundamental credit analysis.

-The two-day course concentrates on single obligor analysis, both qualitative and quantitative.
+The course concentrates on single obligor analysis, both qualitative and quantitative.
 The topics covered enable credit practitioners to review real market situations and assess cash flow and credit implications.

 The course begins by introducing credit risk, its components and its drivers.
 The course then dives into business risk assessment and group structure risks.
 After examining financial statements, including accounting concepts and principles, the course concludes with a review of financial analysis and its four main risk areas.